sambartik/echosphere/protocol.md

 2. Response packets
 These types of packets are sent as a response to an appropriate request packet that was received.
 In the current protocol version, there is only a single response packet type to every request packet and that is the Response packet (more in packet types section).
 3. Meta packets
-They serve as a spontanious information that was not requested and therefore does not need to be responded to.
+They serve as spontaneous information that was not requested and therefore does not need to be responded to.
 An example of such packet is the Heartbeat packet.

 # Packet Types
 The protocol defines a set of different packet types, which determines how will be the payload handled and parsed.